 - Transportation in your personal vehicle reimbursed at the current IRS standard rate for medical travel (for example, 18 cents per mile in 2022)

 - Transportation by air (at the "coach" fare rate), for the patient and a travel companion to and from the provider

 - Transportation by rental car (standard class), bus, taxi (including alternative services such as Uber or Lyft), or shuttle

 - Lodging (one room) for up to five nights (night before procedure and four days of post-procedure recovery)

-Important: If your reimbursed expenses exceed certain IRS limits for medical-related transportation, the IRS will consider the excess amounts to be taxable income to you.
-For example, current IRS limits include $50/day per person for lodging.
-The IRS generally considers meal expenses to be non-medical and therefore taxable income to you.
+Important: If your reimbursed expenses exceed certain IRS limits for medical-related transportation, the excess amounts may be taxable income to you.